pybliometrics-dev/pybliometrics/docs/configuration.rst

 config.ini
 ~~~~~~~~~~
 `pybliometrics` stores values it needs for operation in a config file.
-That file is either in `~/.pybliometrics/config.ini` or in `~/.scopus/config.ini` (if you started using pybliometrics before version 3.x, in which case you can safely rename the folder).
+That file is either in `~/.pybliometrics/config.ini` or in `~/.scopus/config.ini` (if you started using pybliometrics before version 3.x).
 It saves credentials as well as directory names for folders that store cached files.
 Folder `~/` refers to your private home directory or home path.
 On many Windows machines this defaults to `C:/Document and Settings/<Your User Name>`.

 By default, after initial set-up (see below), the file will look like this: